rstiller/slf4ts/packages/slf4ts-api/README.md

 ### Write a binding

-A binding for a logging-framework needs to implement the `LoggerBinding` interface.
+A binding for a logging-framework needs to implement the `LoggerBinding` interface and
-The actual logger interface is `LoggerImplementation`.
+the actual logger interface `LoggerImplementation`.
-Also a file named `.slf4ts-binding` needs to be presend in the package folder (can be empty).
+Also a file named `.slf4ts-binding` needs to be present in the package folder (can be empty).

-A node package for a binding should export a single function that is used during binding registration.
+A node package for a binding should export a single function that is used during binding discovery.

 Interfaces to implement: